F A Q

 Q: WHAT IS THE COST TO GET STARTED?

 A: New and return clients will be charged a $350 New Search Fee prior to beginning a candidate search.
 This will be applied to the final total upon hiring a referred Southern Standard Nanny candidate in a permanent position.
-For a full breakdown of the fee schedule, please contact us.
+You can view a full fee schedule here.

 Q: HOW MANY CANDIDATES DO YOU HAVE?

 A: We are constantly recruiting and interviewing nannies whether or not we have a position for them.
-We have available nannies in our candidate pool at a time, however, they all have different experience and availability, which is why we recruit specifically for each individual family, each time.
+We have a large pool of available nannies or other staff at any given time, however, they all have different experience and availability, which is why we recruit specifically for each individual family, each time.

 Q: HOW DOES YOUR SERVICE WORK?